vejsili/vejsili/README.md

     * _Numerical simulation of the Navier-Stokes equations - incompressible, 2D flow, staggered Finite Difference (FD) in FORTRAN_
     * _A simplified computation of ISS Docking from Molnija Orbit, with the support of GMAT_

-Those previous experiences came to a successfull end, and today my commitment is dedicated to the embedded software development of the M346 Mission Computer (MC) at LEONARDO Aircraft Division, at the headquarter of Venegono Superiore (VA), Italy.
+Those previous experiences came to a successfull end, and today my commitment is dedicated to the embedded software development of the M346 Mission Computer (MC) at Leonardo-Aircraft Division, at the headquarter of Venegono Superiore (VA), Italy.